-2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition 3 Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 In response to the Covid-19 pandemic and economic crisis, the government of Latvia issued their recovery and resilience plan, aiming for a long-term and green recovery.
 Two components relate to the energy sector: